 In general:

-- When a service includes client contact, minimum requirements are description of the following, as applicable:

-- Reason for the contact.

-- Assessment of client's current clinical presentation. - ° Relevant history. - Specific mental health/clinical interventions by provider, per type of service and scope of practice. - Client's response to interventions. - Unresolved issues from previous contacts. - Plans, next steps, and/or clinical decisions.
+- When a service includes client contact, minimum requirements are description of the following, as applicable: - Reason for the contact. - Assessment of client's current clinical presentation. - Relevant history. - Specific mental health/clinical interventions by provider, per type of service and scope of practice. - Client's response to interventions. - Unresolved issues from previous contacts. - Plans, next steps, and/or clinical decisions.
 If little or no progress toward goals/objectives is being made, describe why.
 Include date of next planned contact and/or next clinician action.
 Indicate referrals made.
-Address any issues of risk. - When a service does not include client contact, minimum requirements are description of: - Specific interventions by provider, per type of service and scope of practice. - Unresolved issues from previous contacts, if applicable. - ° Address any issues of risk. - Plans, next steps, and/or clinical decisions.
+Address any issues of risk. - When a service does not include client contact, minimum requirements are description of: - Specific interventions by provider, per type of service and scope of practice. - Unresolved issues from previous contacts, if applicable. - Address any issues of risk. - Plans, next steps, and/or clinical decisions.
 Include date of next planned contact, clinician actions and referrals made, if applicable. - f.
 Signature: The person who provided the service must write and sign all notes; and co-signature, if required (see Staff Qualifications for Service Delivery and Documentation in this Policy).
-(See also "Clinical Documentation Standards" section, "Signature Requirements.") - g.
-HPAC: It is extremely important that a goal and progress towards referral back to the PCP be documented in each progress note.

-❖ Special Situations: Progress Note Documentation Requirements (BHCSQA09) [Other citations noted at specific lines]
+(See also "Clinical Documentation Standards" section, "Signature Requirements.")
+(DMHcontract1) - ♦ Special Situations: Progress Note Documentation Requirements (BHCSQA09) [Other citations noted at specific lines]